damymetzke/yaml-route-doc/doc/cssGuide.md

 ```

 Specific classes have a recursive structure.
-Using similar techniques it is possible to move this recursion into a logical sass structure.
+Using similar techniques it is possible to move this recursion into a logical SASS structure.
 There are 3 rules to follow:

-- Every class with css properties exists.
+- Every class with CSS properties exists.
 - Every class which is the common ancestor of 2 other classes exists.
 - All classes are a child of their nearest existing parent.